lavslab/lavslab/README.md

 ### 🧪 welcome to lav's lab

-I'm a Software Engineering Technology – Artificial Intelligence grad who loves mixing code, AI, design, and creativity.
+I'm a Software Engineering Technology – Artificial Intelligence grad with a love for code, AI, design, and creating things just because I think they'd be cool.

-This is where I build little ideas, experiment with new technologies, and occasionally spend way too long figuring out why my code isn't working.
+This is my little corner of GitHub for experimenting, learning, and bringing ideas to life.

 * 🤖 interested in AI + software development
-* 🎨 currently self-learning graphic design
+* 🎨 currently learning graphic design
 * 💻 building personal projects & sharpening my coding skills
 * 🌱 getting back into JavaScript + Python
-* 🧠 always learning something new
 * ☕ probably debugging with an iced coffee nearby

 ---